 Annual Assessment Requirement

-Florida Statutes requires a private school participating in the Family Empowerment Scholarship, Florida Tax Credit, Gardiner Scholarship or Hope Scholarship Program to demonstrate academic accountability to the parent by annually administering or making provisions for students participating in the scholarship program to take one of the nationally norm-referenced tests identified by the Department of Education or the statewide assessments pursuant to Section 1008.22, Florida Statutes.
+Florida Statutes require a private school participating in either prong of the Family Empowerment Scholarship Program, the Florida Tax Credit Scholarship Program or the Hope Scholarship Program to demonstrate academic accountability by annually administering or making provisions for students participating in a scholarship program to take one of the nationally norm-referenced tests identified by the Department of Education or the statewide assessments pursuant to Section 1008.22, Florida Statutes.
 Students with disabilities for whom standardized testing is not appropriate are exempt from this requirement.

 Below is the list of acceptable norm-referenced assessments: